All case studies

 Ended the stolen-lead problem at the root.

 Shared booking links rewarded whichever rep clicked first.
 That rewarded speed over ownership and generated weekly escalations.
 We replaced the shared links with personal booking links per rep, tied to their HubSpot ownership.
-If a lead is assigned to Rep A, only Rep A's booking link is served.

-The rep-on-rep conflicts — which had been eating sales leadership's time for years — disappeared within two weeks.
+The rep-on-rep conflicts, which had been eating sales leadership's time for years, disappeared within two weeks.

 03